juanfranblanco/vscode-solidity/README.md

 ### Solhint

-Linting support is provided thanks to Solhint https://github.com/tokenhouse/solhint, you can configure it using the following user settings:
+To lint Solidity code it is used Solhint linter https://github.com/tokenhouse/solhint, you can configure it using the following user settings:

 ```
 "solidity.linter": "solhint",